xaliphostes/dataframe/README.md

 Minimalist [Panda](https://pandas.pydata.org/)-like library in C++ which allows you to create and manage series and dataframes.
 It also provides math functions to play with Series.

-Compared to Panda, we have some differences since our main consern is **linear algebra**.
+Compared to Panda, we have some differences since our main consern is [**linear algebra**](https://en.wikipedia.org/wiki/Linear_algebra).

 ## Requirements
 - C++20 (but C++23 soon)
 - cmake

 Main functionalities are:
 - Compared to Panda, each item of a Serie is either a scalar (i.e., a number) or an array of scalars... and that's it!.
-This is it because our main concern is linear algebra.
+This is it because our main concern is [**linear algebra**](https://en.wikipedia.org/wiki/Linear_algebra).
 Tensors are stored as packed array, hense the notion of `itemSize`.
     - A first example is given by a `itemSize=6` with `dimension=3` which represents a symmetric matrix of dimension 3 (6 coefficients)
     - A second exmaple is given by a `itemSize=3` with `dimension=3` which represents a vector of dimension 3 (3 coefficients)
     - However, the same last example but with `itemSize=2` represents a matrix of dimension 2 (still 3 coefficients).